BackPonBeauty/Sega-Model-3-UI-for-20240128-/README.md

 *Copyright 2024 PonMI The man eat shark*

 ## Acknowledgment
-The original was created by [Mr.Nuexzz](https://supermodel3.com/index.html).
-I would like to express my sincere gratitude to Mr. Nuexzz, the original creator, for their work.
+The original was created by [Nuexzz](https://supermodel3.com/index.html).
+I would like to express my sincere gratitude to Nuexzz, the original creator, for their work.

 ## Overview